 Hematology & Oncology Fellowship at UMMS-Baystate

-Hematology-Oncology Fellowship Program at Baystate Medical Center, regional campus of the University of Massachusetts Medical School, is an integrated program that meets all requirements for dual certification in both Hematology and Oncology.
+The Hematology-Oncology Fellowship at Baystate Medical Center, regional campus of the University of Massachusetts Medical School, is an three-year integrated program that meets all requirements for dual certification in both Hematology and Oncology.

 The program is accredited by the Residency Review Committee for Internal Medicine as providing excellence in subspecialty training.
 And, our graduates have a high board pass rate in both Hematology and Oncology.

 At our D'Amour Center for Cancer Care, part of the Baystate Regional Cancer Program, you'll get extensive and diverse clinical training that emphasizes a multidisciplinary approach to treating cancer.